-All athletes who sustain a concussion need to be evaluated by an appropriate health-care professional who is experienced in concussion management.
+All student-athletes who sustain a concussion need to be evaluated by a health care professional who is experienced in concussion management.
 If your child's school has an athletic trainer (AT), please inform the AT of your concerns.
-You should also call your child's primary care provider and explain what has happened and follow the instructions you are given.
-Sometimes, an injury is more severe than it appears.
-If your child has persistent vomiting, a worsening headache, a seizure, or is acting differently, you should take your child to an emergency department for immediate attention.
+You should call your child's physician and explain what has happened and follow your physician's instructions.
+If your child is vomiting, has a severe headache, is having difficulty staying awake or difficulty answering simple questions, you should take your child for immediate emergency medical attention.